Marcelo Carmona

 compiler.apply(new DashboardPlugin())

-Now we have to call webpack-dashboard from your package.json.
-If your dev server looks like this.
+Now we have to call webpack-dashboard from our package.json.
+If your dev server looks like this:

 "scripts": {